 The Shanghai Composite Index (SHCOMP) of Chinese domestic shares added 0.4 percent to 2,055.42, while the Hang Seng China Enterprises Index (HSCEI) of companies traded in Hong Kong rose for the first time in five days, jumping 1.7 percent to 10,405.76.

 Mounting concern the U.S. won’t be able to reach a budget- deficit reduction deal also sank Chinese equities, as the world’s largest economy has been the biggest buyer of Chinese goods this year.

 China Unicom, the second-largest mobile phone carrier, dropped 2.3 percent in a ninth day of declines to $14.55, the lowest level since July 26.
 Its bigger competitor China Mobile Ltd. (941) slid 0.6 percent to $54.41, the weakest close since Oct.
 19.

-China Telecom (CHA), the smallest among the three state- controlled carriers, plunged 2.4 percent to a two-month low of $52.04.
+China Telecom (CHA:US), the smallest among the three state- controlled carriers, plunged 2.4 percent to a two-month low of $52.04.
 Its ADRs, each represents 100 underlying shares in the company, traded 1.4 percent below the Hong Kong stock, the biggest discount in a week.

 China will issue a plan for private investment in the telecom sector in March, China Securities Journal reported yesterday.
 Network access, mobile telecom resale and value-added services will be first areas open to private investors, according to the newspaper.